An easy solution for winter dryness

 How to properly maintain your humidifier

 Like any appliance that uses water, a humidifier requires some basic maintenance and regular disinfection to perform at its best.
-It’s also better for your health — without cleaning, the water in your humidifier just sits and stagnates.
-Then, when you turn it on, you could be spreading potentially harmful bacteria and mold into the air.
+It’s also wise from a wellness standpoint — without cleaning, the water in your humidifier just sits and stagnates.
+Clearly, that’s not water you want to use to humidify your environment.

 Follow these tips to keep your family healthy, and your humidifier running well for years to come.

 - Consider filling it with distilled water.
 Tap water contains minerals that can create deposits or buildup in your humidifier.
-By using distilled or demineralized water, you can clean it less often and not have to worry about bacterial growth.
+By using distilled or demineralized water, you can clean it less often and not have to worry about bacterial growth in the tank.

 - Change the filter regularly.
 This one’s easy — just follow your manufacturer’s directions on how often to change these out.